dbt-labs/docs.getdbt.com/website/docs/quickstarts/snowflake-qs.md

 Using Partner Connect allows you to create a complete dbt account with your [Snowflake connection](docs/cloud/connect-data-platform/connect-snowflake), [a managed repository](/docs/collaborate/git/managed-repository), [environments](/docs/build/custom-schemas#managing-environments), and credentials.

 1. In the Snowflake UI, click on the home icon in the upper left corner.
-Click on your user, and then select **Partner Connect**.
+Using the dropdown menu on the left, select Admin.
+Then select **Partner Connect**.
 Find the dbt tile by scrolling or by searching for dbt in the search bar.
 Click the tile to connect to dbt.

     <Lightbox src="/img/snowflake_tutorial/snowflake_partner_connect_box.png" title="Snowflake Partner Connect Box" />